Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \subsection{Cross an Intersection}

 In this section, we prove liveness for scenarios in which the robot has to pass an intersection, while a moving obstacle may cross the robot's path, so that the robot may need to stop for safety reasons to let the obstacle pass.
-We want to prove that the robot has a way to successfully pass the intersection.
+We want to prove that it is always possible for the robot to successfully pass the intersection.
 The model captures the general case of a point-intersection with two entering roads and two exits at the opposing side, so that it subsumes any scenario where a robot and an obstacle drive straight to cross an intersection, as illustrated in \rref{fig:cx-illustration}.

 \paragraph{Modeling}